|

 range of existing colours from those found on

-Azawakhs with blue nuances, blue noses and light
+Azawakhs with diluted, blue nuances, blue noses

-eyes, and "grizzled" decoration on the head,
+and light eyes, and "grizzled" markings on the

-legs, breast, and under the tail.
+head, legs, breast, and under the tail.
 Such

-decorations are, above all, present in the
+markings are, above all, present in the

-specimens classified as red, and are even more
+specimens classified as red/fawn/sable, sand and are

 evident in the young puppies.
 The contrast of